andreped/SimpleCRF/README.md

 # SimpleCRF
+**DISCLAIMER: This repository is a clone of the PyPI project [SimpleCRF](https://pypi.org/project/SimpleCRF/).
+This project contains the precompiled binaries relevant for installing SimpleCRF, which may be added into SimpleCRF in the future.
+This project might therefore be deprecated in the future.**

 Matlab and Python wrap of Conditional Random Field (CRF) and fully connected (dense) CRF for 2D and 3D image segmentation, according to the following papers:

 [1] Yuri Boykov and Vladimir Kolmogorov, "An experimental comparison of min-cut/max-flow algorithms for energy minimization in vision", IEEE TPAMI, 2004.